AZ2100/neuron_find_game/README.md

 There are two stages to each image evaluation:
 *   Stage 1) - "Playing" (Annotating)
       * While playing you can click on the image on the left to mark neurons with a circle
-      * Hold `x` and click on a circle to remove it!
-(I think this should be very helpful)
+      * Hold `x` and click on a circle to remove it
-      * You can `skip` a Neuron and I will not get the output for it
+      * You can `skip` a neuron and I will not get the output for it
-      * You can `undo` a change (This tool is kinda useless after I added remove but its still here)
+      * You can `undo` a change
-      * And you can hit `DONE` which puts you in "Seeing Mode"
+      * And you can hit `DONE` which puts you in "Seeing Mode" after you've circled some neurons

       Note: if you do not select any neurons, select `skip` and not `DONE`.